 The troops returned to camp at 8.16.
 After morning "stables " a bathing parade was held, in which nearly every Lancer participated on his horse.
 Mr. Brock was thanked for his kindness in quartering the forces, and route march was then taken via the Spit for the Sydney Squadron and via Pymble for the- Parramatta men. - The Sydney detachment reached the city in the afternoon.
 MILITARY INTELLIGENCE.
 (1902, December 15).
 The Sydney Morning Herald (NSW : 1842 - 1954), p.
 9. Retrieved from http://nla.gov.au/nla.news-article14521240

 George Brock was relying on the ill-fated tram line being built to Mona Vale, even Newport as it was first touted.
-This idd not occur in time for him.
+This did not occur in time for him.
 The tram eventually terminated at Narrabeen.
-He was soon in dire straights money wise and this item appeared:
+A description of the place during the its construction: